Licensed Clinical Psychologist

 What does "licensed clinical psychologist" actually mean?

-A Licensed Clinical Psychologist is a mental health professional who has completed a doctoral degree (Ph.D. or Psy.D.) in psychology, extensive supervised clinical training (3000+ hours, including internship and postdoctoral fellowship), and has passed national and state licensing exams.
-This licensure means the psychologist is legally recognized by the state, and the title of "psychologist" is protected under law, to provide psychological assessments, diagnosis, and evidence-based therapy.
+A Licensed Psychologist is a type of mental health professional who has completed a doctoral degree (Ph.D. or Psy.D.) in clinical, counselling, or school psychology, extensive supervised clinical training (3000+ hours in clinical practica, 2000 hours during internship, and 2000 hours during postdoctoral fellowship), has passed relevant state/provincial law and ethics exams, and has passed the national licensing exam (EPPP).
+This licensure means the psychologist is legally recognized by the jurisdiction, and the title of 'psychologist' is protected under law, to provide psychological assessments, diagnosis, and evidence-based therapy.

 What is the main difference between a Psychologist and a Psychiatrist?